DuendeSoftware/docs.duendesoftware.com/IdentityServer/v5/docs/content/fundamentals/resources.md

 so that the consumer of the access token can use this data as input for authorization decisions or business logic.

 {{% notice note %}}
 When using the scope-only model, no aud (audience) claim will be added to the token, since this concept does not apply.
-If you need an aud claim, you can enable the *EmitStaticAudience* setting on the options.
+If you need an aud claim, you can enable the *EmitStaticAudienceClaim* setting on the options.
 This will emit an aud claim in the *issuer_name/resources* format.
 If you need more control of the aud claim, use API resources.
 {{% /notice %}}

 ### Parameterized Scopes